Cal Raleigh Player Props: Mariners vs. Guardians

-After going 1-for-4 with a double and two RBI in his last game, Cal Raleigh and the Seattle Mariners face the Cleveland Guardians (who will hand the ball to Aaron Civale) at 9:40 PM ET on Saturday.
+On Sunday, Cal Raleigh (on the back of going 0-for-1) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Guardians.
+In his previous game he had a hitless showing (0-for-1) against the Guardians.

 Cal Raleigh Game Info & Props vs. the Guardians